Marsalforn: Name

 Marsalforn is a composite word.
-"Marsa" is an Arabic word meaning ‘port’ or ‘bay’.
-There is disagreement on the origin of the second part of the word - ‘forn’.
-Forn means "a bakery" in Maltese and Arabic, but it is highly improbable that this has anything to do with Marsalforn, for it is unlikely that a bakery would be built in an area with a small population.
-It is quite likely that this name, like that of other Gozitan ports, might refer to a type of ship.
-In that case it would derive from Liburna, an Illyrian type of a ship, which became livurna in Greek, and lifurna in Arabic.
-The name might also have been derived from forna, a word used by Gozitan fishermen to refer to "a cave hollowed out by the sea".
-There are several of these in Marsalforn, the best known being Għar Qawqla ‘the cave at the steep hill’.
+"Marsa" is an Arabic word meaning "port" or "bay".
+There is disagreement on the origin of the second part of the word - "forn".
+"Forn means "bakery" in Maltese and Arabic, but it is highly improbable that this has anything to do with Marsalforn, for it is unlikely that a bakery would be built in an area with a small population.
+It is likely that this name, like that of other Gozitan ports, might refer to a type of ship.
+In that case, it would derive from "liburna", an Illyrian type of ship, which became "livurna" in Greek, and "lifurna" in Arabic.
+The name may also derive from "forna", a word used by Gozitan fishermen to refer to "a cave hollowed out by the sea".
+There are several of these in Marsalforn, the best known being Għar Qawqla, "the cave at the steep hill".

 Emblem

 The emblem of Marsalforn consists of a blue shield representing Marsalforn harbour, encircled by a golden border.
 Saint Paul, according to tradition, left for Rome, after his shipwreck, from Marsalforn; hence the emblem of Saint Paul: a viper encircling the sword.
 The viper refers to the episode involving Saint Paul just after his shipwreck on Malta as recorded in the Acts of the Apostles.